RBusarow/Dispatch/docs/index.md

 ---

-`runBlockingProvided` is really just delegating `runBlocking`, but creates a [CoroutineScope][CoroutineScope] which includes  `TestDispatcherProvider`, so "io" here is really a `TestCoroutineDispatcher`.
+`runBlockingProvided` is really just delegating `runBlocking`, but creates a [CoroutineScope][coroutineScope] which includes  `TestDispatcherProvider`, so "io" here is really a `TestCoroutineDispatcher`.

 ```kotlin